The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 The city is also home to the Marlowe Theatre, which hosts national touring productions of West End shows and attracts top artists from the worlds of dance, music, comedy, drama, ballet and opera.

 Canterbury has lots to offer in terms of great nightlife.
-Clubs include Chill, which offers a unique mix of events including a weekly student night and Club Chemistry which features the best in old-school classics and party, commercial R&B/Hip Hop and dance.
-There are also plenty of traditional pubs and bars and Canterbury also hosts its own summer festival, Lounge on the Farm, where previous headliners have included Jessie Ware, Emeli Sandé, Example and Bastille.
+Clubs include Chill, which offers a unique mix of events including a weekly student night and Club Chemistry, which features the best in old-school classics and party, commercial R&B/Hip Hop and dance.
+There are also plenty of traditional pubs and bars and Canterbury also hosts its own summer festival where previous headliners have included Jessie Ware, Emeli Sandé, Example and Bastille.